robinatwork1999/product-commerce/README.md

 yarn d
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result
+Open [http://loclhost:3000](http://localhost:3000) with your browser to see the result
-You can startiting the page by modifyg `pages/index.tsx`.
+You can starting the page by modifyg `pages/index.tsx`.
 The page auto-updates as you edit the file.

 [API routes](https://nextjs.org/docs/aputes/intruction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hllo.ts`.